annekroon/AEM/README.md

 - Training of Word Embeddings Models:
     - We use Word2Vec to train sets of models on smaller and larger samples with different parameter settings
 - Evaluation of these models:
-	- Intrinsic evaluation (i.e., syntatic and semantic accuracy of the models)
+	- Intrinsic evaluation (i.e., syntatic and semantic accuracy of the models), using the following task: [evaluating dutch embeddings]: https://github.com/clips/dutchembeddings
 	- Extrinsic evaluation (i.e., performance of the models in downstream tasks)

 In doing so, we compare the here-trained models with pre-trained word embedding models on Dutch corpora.